Firefighting Foam Contains Toxic Forever Chemicals

 - Vermont, Michigan, North Carolina, New York, New Jersey, Alabama, New Hampshire, Ohio, Washington, New Mexico, and California have all filed lawsuits targeting the companies responsible for contaminating community water systems in their states.

 - Dupont and Chemours have filed lawsuits against each other as they argue over liability for PFAS contamination.

 Companies that produced AFFF knew the long-term health risk associated with these toxic chemicals for decades.
 Companies like 3M, Dupont Co, Chemours Co, Tyco, Chemguard, Kidde-Fenwal, and others are responsible for not warning citizens and workers of the dangers of their chemicals and that their chemical builds up in humans and the environment.
 Some lawyers have compared this situation to other litigation concerning chemicals like asbestos, tobacco, and lead paint.

 If you or a loved one has developed a serious illness or cancer because of a company’s negligence or has been exposed to the toxic chemicals in AFFF fire fighting foam, you may be entitled to seek compensation for the damages you suffered by filing a product liability lawsuit.

-Sibley Dolman has extensive experience helping clients who have suffered because of a company’s negligence by vigorously representing injured clients.
+Sibley Dolman has extensive experience helping clients across the nation who have suffered because of a company’s negligence by vigorously representing injured clients.
 We will investigate your claim and help you to seek the justice you deserve.
-The experienced AFFF firefighting foam lawyers at Sibley Dolman prides itself on fighting for victims by holding companies accountable for their negligence while seeking justice and getting them the compensations they deserve.
+The experienced AFFF firefighting foam lawyers at Sibley Dolman prides itself on fighting for victims by holding companies accountable for their negligence while seeking justice and getting them the compensation they deserve.

 Dolman Law Group